Fit with a Thiele-Innes Basis

 model = Octofitter.LogDensityModel(TutoriaPrime)

-LogDensityModel for System TutoriaPrime of dimension 9 with fields .ℓπcallback and .∇ℓπcallback
+LogDensityModel for System TutoriaPrime of dimension 9 and 9 epochs with fields .ℓπcallback and .∇ℓπcallback

 We now sample from the model as usual: